Mentions of lists, predictions and doubtful truths can be made vaguer so they are less likely to be proved untrue

 (c) The main European language types are Romance, Slavic and Germanic.

 The incompleteness of this list is shown by the words the main before the list name.
-Other expressions that do the same thing are the major, the most important, the best-known and some (of the).
-The last of these indicates that the incomplete list is of randomly-chosen examples; the others show its parts are special in some way.
+These words also suggest that the mentioned list members are special in some way.
+Similar expressions are the major, the most important, the commonest and the best-known.

 HEDGING OF PREDICTIONS

 Predictions are common in professional writing (see 147.
 Types of Future Meaning).
 They can hardly ever be made with certainty – the famous American Benjamin Franklin wrote in 1789 that nothing in the future is certain “except death and taxes”.
 Such uncertainty about the future makes predictions an obvious candidate for hedging.
-The main language for hedging predictions is modal verbs and adverbs.
+The main language for hedging predictions is modal verbs, adverbs and adjectives.
 Consider this unhedged prediction:

 (d) Humans will travel to Mars in the future.

-Alternatively, sentence (d) can be hedged by means of an adverb placed after will.
-Possible adverbs in descending order of meanings from near certainty to near uncertainty are probably (or most likely), perhaps, possibly and conceivably.
+Alternatively, sentence (d) can be hedged by means of an opinion-showing “judgement” adverb placed after will.
+Possible adverbs in descending order of meanings from near certainty to near uncertainty are probably, most likely, perhaps, possibly and conceivably (see 121.
+Sentence-Spanning Adverbs, #3).

 HEDGING OF POTENTIALLY FALSE STATEMENTS

 The post before this (95.
-Hedging) highlights how generalizations can be hedged to guard against their being too broad.
+Hedging 1) highlights how generalizations can be hedged to guard against their being too broad.
 However, generalizations can be wrong in another way, which requires a different kind of hedging.
 They can be the total opposite of what is true.
 Consider this:

 (e) A high-fat diet shortens human life.